sellwe/Master_thesis_sebastian/README.md

 I did three versions of this model:

 ### Model 1a:  `logFC ~ age_rank_scaled + (1 | HOG)`
-Age rank scaled: Uses continous linear age rank 1 to 9 and is scaled to mean=0 and SD=1.
+Age rank scaled: Uses continous linear age rank 1 to 9 (9 being youngest/C.mac) and is scaled to mean=0 and SD=1.
 One unit is 1 SD increase towards younger duplicates.
 This answers; how much does log2FC change for each 1 increase in SD in age_rank.
 This assumes equal spacing between ranks, which is not technically true.
 The SD of age in the dataset is 2.9, meaning that a 1 SD increase is moving 2.9 age rank units towards younger ages.
 A positive estimate = younger duplicates are more male biased (log2FC M vs. F).
 The SD of node_depth_from_root is 0.187, used for interpreting model 1c on an equivalent scale.

 ### Fixed Effects